zarpay/solace/README.md

 ### Transaction & Message

 Transactions contain a message and signatures.
 Messages contain instructions and metadata.
+This core class is as simple as possible and provide the lowest level of abstraction for building and sending transactions.
+A developer is expected to:

+1. Manually fill and order the accounts array
+2. Manually fill and order the instructions array
+3. Manually calculate the header
+4. ...did I forget to say manually?

 ```ruby
 # Create a message